LxgacyTeam/LegacyUIFramework/docs/LegacyUIFramework_docs_EN.md

 VerticalScrollbarThumb
 ```

-To customize the colors globally for one plugin:
+To configure colors globally for a single plugin:

 ```csharp
 LegacyUIPalette palette = new LegacyUIPalette();